isremy/ground-hound/README.md

 Presents an environment for training a DRL agent to traverse a grid-world and find occluded objects via contextual clues

 ## How to install Ground-Hound
-To install this repository, you will need to make use of Python's virtual environment feature and then do
+After cloning this repository, you should use setup a local version Python's virtual environment feature in this repo and then do

 ```pip install -r requirements.txt```